d20Tek/blazor-arcade/README.md

 # blazor-arcade
-An arcade written in Blazor with an easy set of games.
+An arcade written in Blazor with a set of easy games.